magdalenapetrushevska/file-transfer-tool/README.md

 # File Transfer Tool

-This project implements a secure and efficient file transfer mechanism with integrity verification, concurrency, and simulated corruption handling.
-It ensures files are transferred reliably by verifying the integrity of each block using MD5 hashes.
-If a block fails verification, it is retried with exponential backoff.
-The project also supports concurrent block transfers for improved performance.
+This project securely and efficiently transfers files while ensuring data integrity.
+It verifies each block using MD5 hashes and retries failed blocks with exponential backoff.
+It also supports concurrent transfers to speed up the process and includes simulated corruption handling.

 ## Features